 Once the service is started, verify your installation by running the following command.

-Lets see what happens when we run “docker run” command.
-Docker starts a container with centos base image, since we are running this centos container for first time, the output will look like below.
+Let’s see what happens when we run the docker run command.
+Docker starts a container with centos base image since we are running this centos container for the first time, the output will look like below.

-Docker looks for centos image locally, and it is not found, it starts downloading the centos image from docker registry.
-Once the images has been downloaded, it will start the container and echo the command “Hello-World” in the console which you can see at the end of the output.
+Docker looks for centos image locally, and it is not found, it starts downloading the centos image from Docker registry.
+Once the image has been downloaded, it will start the container and echo the command Hello-World in the console which you can see at the end of the output.

-As you can see in my command, for CentOS i had to run docker as root user.
-To avoid this you can follow below procedure to allow non-root users to run Docker containers.
+As you can see in my command, for CentOS, I had to run Docker as a root user.
+To avoid this, you can follow below procedure to allow non-root users to run Docker containers.

-Create a group called docker, run the following commands with root privileges.
+Create a group called docker if it does not exist, run the following commands with root privileges.

 Add a user to docker group.

-Now you can run a Docker with non-root user.
+Now you can run a Docker with a non-root user.